mynameisvinn/EmailParser/README.md

 # emailparser
-while simple for humans, identifying and removing signature blocks is actually quite a challenging task for machines. by automatically identifying and removing signature blocks, emailparser streamlines large-scale email analysis.
+emailparser identifies and removes signature blocks from emails.

 ## example
-here is a sample email.
+here is a sample email. we'd like to remove the last three lines, which correspond to the sender's email signature.
 ```
 Wendy – thanks for the intro!
 Moving you to bcc.